tutek1/DTLabs/08_UI/lab08.md

 ### `player_stats.gd` change
 Since we will be adding the **main menu** and a **save and load system**, I decided to move the variable of the player `player_stats` to a new autoload script.

 This script is called `GlobalState` and is located in the `Global` folder.
 It will be responsible for loading, saving, and holding the current state (or save) of the game.
-The script is added as autoload, so it can be used from everywhere.
+The script is added as an autoload, so it can be used from everywhere.

 > aside positive
 > **Reminder:** `player_stats.gd` resource script holds the current stats of the player (health, jump, speed, damage, etc.), and the player script uses the values from it.